MysteriousJ/Joystick-Input-Examples/README.md

 # Joystick Input Examples
-This guide aims to contain everything you need to know about implementing joystick input in PC games.
+This guide aims to provide everything you need to know about implementing joystick input in PC games.
 Prerequisites: familiarity with Windows programming and C-style C++.

+Special thanks to Handmade Network for fostering a community that values exploring details, as well as Martins for sharing his limitless knowledge.

 ## Table of Contents
 - [Types of Devices](#types-of-devices)